Out for the count

 The U.S. Census Bureau is preparing to launch a campaign to send enumerators out to all households that have not yet responded to the 2020 survey.

-The bureau announced that on July 30 it began training census takers for a nonresponse follow-up operation, which is scheduled to begin in all of Oregon's 34 counties on Saturday, Aug.
-11.
+The bureau announced that on July 30, nonresponse follow-up operations began in all of Oregon's 34 counties.

 Misty Slater, a Census Bureau media specialist for Nevada, Oregon and Idaho, said the overall response rate in Oregon has been about 65%, which is about 1.3 million households.
 Surveys were sent to all households earlier this year.